Roots (Zeros)Show that the functions in Exercises 19–26 have exac... | Channels for Pearson+

 Intermediate Value Theorem

-The Intermediate Value Theorem states that if a continuous function, f, takes on values of opposite signs at two points, a and b, then it must have at least one root in the interval (a, b).
-This theorem is crucial for proving the existence of a zero in a given interval, as it ensures that the function crosses the x-axis.
+The Intermediate Value Theorem states that if a continuous function, f, takes on values of opposite sign at two points, a and b, then it must have at least one root in the interval (a, b).
+This concept is crucial for proving the existence of a zero in a given interval by showing that the function changes sign.

 Recommended video: